• Skip to primary navigation

 • 1 19oz can of chickpeas, drained and rinsed

-• 2 ½ tbsp lemon juice
+• 2 ½ tablespoon lemon juice

-• 1 tbsp chopped cilantro, for serving
+• 1 tablespoon chopped cilantro, for serving

 Instructions